uniibu/remix-ide/docs/security.md

 # Using Remix Safely

-- It is dangerous to send transactions on contracts you don't understand (even if it's a get rich quick scheme that you've copied & pasted from a Discord DM or a youtube video and you really want to get rich).
+- It is dangerous to send transactions on contracts you don't understand (even if it's a get rich quick scheme that you've copied & pasted from a Discord DM or a youtube video and you really really want to get rich).

 - Check our [article](https://medium.com/remix-ide/remix-in-youtube-crypto-scams-71c338da32d?source=friends_link&sk=bb6efbbf88bc3e496611943d282ad797) on a current scam promoting "liquidity front runner bots".